adradr/gensim/README.md

 ### Reproduction and mutation of creatures

-All creature have a gender and based on their gender random pairs of creatures are selected from the survivors at the end of each round.
-These creatures can reproduce by creating offsprings based on a random selection from their gene pool.
+All creatures are evaluated based on the selection criteria.
+These survivor creatures can reproduce by creating offsprings based on a random selection from their gene pool.
 This inheritance can introduce an amount of mutation in the inherited genome and allowing to create new traits for offsprings.

 The mutation can happen based on a mutation rate, that controls the probability of a gene getting mutated in the offspring's genome.
 In case the a mutation happens then that particular gene gets randomly regenerated as it happens in the initialization of a new creature.